UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 “He appeared to wait for his intended target,” New York Police Department commissioner Jessica Tisch said Wednesday during a press conference.
 “I want to be clear: At this time, every indication is that this was a premeditated, preplanned, targeted attack.”

-During his escape, the gunman appeared to drop a water bottle he had purchased from Starbucks 30 minutes before the attack, which could provide vital DNA evidence in helping identify the suspect.
+During his escape, the gunman appeared to drop a water bottle he had purchased from Starbucks 30 minutes before the attack.

+New York City Police Commissioner Jessica Tisch told CNN that investigators have a “huge amount of evidence” in their search.
+This includes DNA evidence, fingerprints and a “massive camera canvass” of the suspect’s movements, Tisch told the outlet.

 What was the motive?